paulsham/wiki-mcp-analytics/README.md

 ## Installation

+> **Note:**
-> **Note:** This project is currently optimized for GitHub (template repositories, GitHub Actions, GitHub wikis).
+> - This project is currently optimized for GitHub (template repositories, GitHub Actions, GitHub wikis).
 The concepts translate to other platforms like GitLab, but implementation details differ.
+> - In Github, adding a wiki to a private repo requires a paid plan.

 ### Use as Template (Recommended)